Membraneless Fuel Cells: Overview

 Hydrogen for fuel cells can be produced in many ways.
 The most common method in the United States (95% of production) is via Gas reforming, specifically using methane, which produces hydrogen from fossil fuels by running them through a high temperature steam process.
 Since fossil fuels are primarily composed of carbon and hydrogen molecules of various sizes, various fossil fuels can be utilized.
 For example, methanol, ethanol, and methane can all be used in the reforming process.
 Electrolysis and high temperature combination cycles are also used to provide hydrogen from water whereby the heat and electricity provide sufficient energy to disassociate the hydrogen and oxygen atoms.

 However, since these methods of hydrogen production are often energy and space intensive, it is often more convenient to use the chemicals directly in the fuel cell.
-Direct Methanol Fuel Cells (DMFC's), for example, use methanol as the reactant instead of first using reformation to produce hydrogen.
+Direct methanol fuel cells (DMFC's), for example, use methanol as the reactant instead of first using reformation to produce hydrogen.
 Although DMFC's are not very efficient (~25%), they are energy dense which means that they are quite suitable for portable power applications.
 Another advantage over gaseous fuels, as in the H2-O2 cells, is that liquids are much easier to handle, transport, pump and often have higher specific energies allowing for greater power extraction.
 Generally gases need to be stored in high pressure containers or cryogenic liquid containers which is a significant disadvantage to liquid transport.

-Membraneless Fuel Cells and Operating Principles
+Membraneless fuel cells and operating principles

 The majority of fuel cell technologies currently employed are either PEM or SOFC cells.
 However, the electrolyte is often costly and not always completely effective.
 Although hydrogen technology has significantly evolved, other fossil fuel based cells (such as DMFC's) are still plagued by the shortcomings of proton exchange membranes.
 For example, fuel crossover means that low concentrations need to be used which limits the available power of the cell.
 In solid oxide fuel cells, high temperatures are needed which require energy and can also lead to quicker degradation of materials.
 Membraneless fuel cells offer a solution to these problems.